Derrick Gainer (American football)

-Early years
+Early life

 Gainer attended Plant City High School.
 He received All-conference recognition as a senior running back.
 He accepted a football scholarship from Florida A&M University.

 He suffered a knee injury during his sophomore season and had arthroscopic knee surgery.
 As a junior, he posted 235 rushing yards.

 As a senior, he led the team with 126 carries for 627 rushing yards and 9 rushing touchdowns.
 He also led the Mideastern Athletic Conference in total touchdowns with 11.
 He finished his college career with 222 carries for 1,132 yards (5.1-yard avg.).

 Professional career

-Los Angeles Raiders
+Los Angeles Raiders (first stint)

-Gainer was selected by the Los Angeles Raiders in the eighth round (205th overall) of the 1989 NFL Draft.
+Gainer was selected by the Los Angeles Raiders in the eighth round (205th overall) of the 1989 NFL draft.
 Although officially it is recorded that the Raiders waived him before the start of the season, it was actually his decision to leave the team.
 On September 9, he was signed to the practice squad.
 He was released on November 29.